Pothos Leaves Turning Brown: 6 Ways To Save Your Plant

 The name indicates it.
 You won’t see the natural green hue on your pothos leaves anymore because they are changing into ugly brown leaves.
 Besides, there are a few additional signs to watch out for before the leaves go brown.

-The first sign is that a Pothos leaf turns yellow from the center or at the tip.
+The first sign is that a Pothos leaf turns yellow in the center or at the tip.
 You can see that the yellow leaves look dryer or that the entire plant seems to droop.

-There are many reasons why these issues occur?
+There are many reasons why these issues occur.
 Each cause will lead to different signs on the leaves.
 We will discuss every one of them in this post.
+No matter what the case is, you should first remove the affected leaves.
+Otherwise, they will affect the whole plant.

 Pothos Leaves Turning Brown – Causes And How To Fix